 You can’t have a romantic weekend away without a nice dinner at the Pedder.
 Enjoy their salad bar, steaks, red wine, and their AMAZING chocolate cake!
 Buy your sweetheart a rose from the flower lady who walks around and enjoys the intimate lighting and Gatlinburg views.
 They open at 5 p.m. every day and highly recommend calling ahead to make a reservation and check wait times.

 Another fun breakfast spot?
 Log Cabin Pancake House!
 Here breakfast is served all day and pancakes are the specialty.
 I had the Wild Blueberry Pancakes and my husband had the Pancake Royale.
-It’s a great spot to enjoy coffee, pancakes and plan out your day in Gatlinburg.
+It’s a great spot to enjoy coffee, and pancakes and plan out your day in Gatlinburg.
 They’re open Monday – Sunday from 7 a.m. to 2 p.m.

 A newer restaurant in the Pigeon Forge area, Junction 35 is located in a shopping area behind The Island.
 One side is a tasting area for their distillery and the other side is a restaurant that serves appetizers, burgers, and much more.
 Recommendations?
 The Junction 35 Giant Pretzel, Sampler Wing Board, the J35 Smokehouse Mac & Cheese, and Smoked Sausage Sandwich.